 Collier County will actively work to address the need for more decent and affordable housing by continuing to prioritize the investment of funds into all its housing programs.
-In the interest of developing and preserving affordable housing, the County will continue to support the use of HOME program funds for activities such as: down-payment assistance, land acquisition, and single/multifamily construction, acquisitions and rehabilitation.
-For more details on affordable housing activities, see the AP-55 Affordable Housing section.
+In the interest of developing and preserving affordable housing, the County will continue to support the use of HOME program funds for activities such as: down-payment assistance, land acquisition, and single/multifamily acquisitions and rehabilitation.